alwint3r/alwint3r/README.md

 ## About Me

-* A Software Engineer based in Bandung, West Java, Indonesia
+* A Software Engineer based in Bandung, West Java, Indonesia, focusing on building AIoT solutions for various verticals
-* Currently work as a Principal Engineer
+* Currently working as a Principal Engineer
 * I teach basic programming for IoT application
-* I play bass guitar on my free time
+* I play bass guitar in my free time

 ### Languages